-Humans have been making music for at least 40.000 years.
-Long before they started to plant crops there was something as wondrously elusive as sounds which make us move, which touch us emotionally and give us inspiration.
+Humans have been making music for at least 40.000 years, and probably much longer.
+Since we were living in caves we’ve had something as wondrously elusive as sounds which make us move.

 Sounds, also, which touch us emotionally.
 Which may give us the shivers, transform our mood, and give comfort and company.